 8. Schedule of research and writing;

-This upgrade proposal is assessed by the student’s research committee, based on a 20-30 minute oral presentation followed by a discussion also open to other staff and student members of the Centre for Gender Studies.
-On successful completion of the extended proposal, students are formally upgraded to PhD and proceed to the fieldwork phase, which conventionally lasts up to a year.
-(If the assessors consider there to be shortcomings in the upgrade proposal, students will be asked to revise it to their satisfaction before the upgrade to PhD status can be confirmed.)
-Students are not normally permitted to undertake fieldwork until the upgrade process has been completed.
+This upgrade proposal is assessed by the candidate’s research committee, based on a 20-30 minute oral presentation followed by a discussion also open to other staff and student members of the Centre for Gender Studies.
+On successful completion of the extended proposal, doctoral researchers are formally upgraded to PhD and proceed to the fieldwork phase, which conventionally lasts up to a year.
+(If the assessors consider there to be shortcomings in the upgrade proposal, researchers will be asked to revise it to their satisfaction before the upgrade to PhD status can be confirmed.)
+Candidates are not normally permitted to undertake fieldwork until the upgrade process has been completed.

 The second year is normally spent engaged in research.
-This may be by any combination of fieldwork and research in libraries and archives as agreed between the student and the supervisor(s).
+This may be by any combination of fieldwork and research in libraries and archives as agreed between the doctoral researcher and the supervisor(s).

 Degrees are awarded by the University of London.